Minimum and maximum entropy distributions for binary systems with known means and pairwise correlations: Results

 In computer science, it is sometimes possible to construct efficient deterministic algorithms from randomized ones by utilizing low entropy distributions.
-One common technique is to replace the independent binary random variables used in a randomized algorithm with those satisfying only pairwise independence \cite{luby2006pairwise}.
-In many cases, such a randomized algorithm can be shown to succeed even if the original independent random bits are replaced by pairwise independent ones having significantly less entropy.
+One common technique is to replace the independent binary random variables used in a~randomized algorithm with those satisfying only pairwise independence \cite{luby2006pairwise}.
+In many cases, such a~randomized algorithm can be shown to succeed even if the original independent random bits are replaced by pairwise independent ones having significantly less entropy.
 In particular, efficient derandomization can be accomplished in these instances by finding pairwise independent distributions with small sample spaces.
-Several such designs are known and use tools from finite fields and linear codes \cite{joffe1974set, macwilliams1977error, luby86, alon1986fast, hedayat1999orthogonal}, combinatorial block designs \cite{hall1967combinatorial, karp1985fast}, Hadamard matrix theory \cite{lancaster1965pairwise, karloff1994construction}, and linear programming \cite{koller1993constructing}, among others.
-Our construction here of a pairwise independent distribution with entropy $\tilde{S}^{con}_2$ adds to this literature and is completely elementary.
+Several such designs are known and use tools from finite fields and linear codes \cite{joffe1974set, macwilliams1977error, luby86, alon1986fast, hedayat1999orthogonal}, combinatorial block designs \cite{hall1967combinatorial, karp1985fast}, Hadamard matrix theory \cite{lancaster1965pairwise, karloff1994construction}, and linear programming \cite{koller1993constructing}, among others \cite{Sylvester1867}.
+Our construction here of two families of low entropy distributions fit to specified mean activities and pairwise statistics adds to this literature.